Choosing a doctor

 It's important to find a primary care doctor that is right for you.
 Rather than randomly picking someone from your plan's network, consider these steps:

-The program uses national industry standards to evaluate for quality and local market benchmarks for cost efficiency across 27 specialties, including family practice, internal medicine, pediatrics, cardiology and orthopedics.
+The program uses national standardized measures to evaluate for quality and local geographic area benchmarks for cost efficiency across 16 specialties and 47 credentialed specialties, including family medicine, internal medicine, pediatrics, cardiology and orthopedics.

 More information on the UnitedHealth Premium program.

 - Asch, Steven M. et al. The New England Journal of Medicine.
 2006 March 16; 354: 1147-1156.